-The first in a series of 4 pieces that explored the colors, shapes moods and textures one would find in a tropical rain forest.
+The first in a series of 4 pieces that explores colours, shapes, moods and textures you would find in a tropical rain forest.

 They put a smile on my face, what do you think?

-For a view of the complete series see my instagram page.
+To view of the complete series, see my Instagram page.

-Created during the first few weeks of the covid-19 pandemic, “That’s F%#king Messed Up” depicts elements of how some of us were feeling, the fear, the unknown and especially the helplessness we all felt as it all played out in front of us on the world stage.
-It's also the 1st in a series of three titled, "Messed Up", that explore this new devestating reality we live in.
+Created during the first few weeks of the Covid-19 pandemic, “That’s F%#king Messed Up” depicts elements of how some of us were feeling; fear of the unknown and especially the helplessness we all felt as it all played out in front of us on the world stage.
+It's also the first in a series of three titled "Messed Up" that explores this new devestating reality we are living.

 The 2nd in the "Messed Up" Series exploring the pandemic and its devestation to our friends and family.